• FWC26 Vancouver

 • Coordinated and complementary marketing efforts to broader provincial marketing strategies and tactics

-• Fiscal prudence and accountability.
+• Fiscal prudence and accountability

 Affordable housing was added as a permissible use of funds in the 2018 Provincial Budget, to help address local housing needs.
 Designated recipients have the flexibility to define, identify, and fund affordable housing initiatives that they deem appropriate to meet local needs.
 Affordable housing funding must be consistent with fiscal prudence and accountability, and will be subject to additional reporting requirements.
-Further detail, including stakeholder consultation and support requirements, can be found in Section 8 of the MRDT Program Requirements.
+Further details, including stakeholder consultation and support requirements, can be found in Section 8 of the MRDT Program Requirements.

 Program Requirements & Application Procedure